 Let's face it: gardening of any form can end up costing a pretty penny.
 It's not always as simple as planting a few tomato plants in the backyard!
 Finding ways to save money can help you keep doing what you love longer.
 Here are 10 tips on how to save money the next time you hit your favorite grow shop.

 Visiting your favorite grow store doesn't have to be expensive.
 Although gardening can end up costing a pretty penny, you can lower you bill by following these 10 tips for saving money at your favorite grow shop:

-Talk to the Employees
+1. Talk to the Employees

-You may believe that it’s against a shop employee’s best interests to talk to you about ways to save money, but they know their loyal customers are hooked on growing and will come back for more.
+Do you believe that it’s against a shop employee’s best interests to talk to you about ways to save money?
+Think of it this way: they know their loyal customers are hooked on growing and will come back for more.

 Employees are also knowledgeable about whether or not the shop may have buyback opportunities.
-Some stores will buy back your old equipment when you upgrade or downgrade in order to re-sell to their bargain hunters.
+Some stores will buy back your old equipment when you upgrade or downgrade to re-sell to their bargain hunters.

 Warranties can also be a good thing to look into when buying your items.
 Finding an item with an amazing warranty may not save you money when you check out that day, but it will in the future if something goes wrong and you can have it fixed or replaced for free rather than opening up your wallet to do so yourself.

 Keep an eye on your favorite local shops on social media or sign up for their newsletter.
 This is another great way of staying informed of all the deals they offer throughout the year.
 Plus, some places give discounts to people who follow them on social media or emails just to reward the interaction.

 Be sure to ask for samples of products that you haven’t tested in the past.
 Many shops will have samples on-hand from their suppliers behind the counter.

 All you have to do is ask!
 This saves you from buying a full-sized bottle and makes it easy to find your preferred product.